Do you aspire to become a Viral Loop Designer? Here's everything you need to know. Roll up your sleeves — it's viral math time!

 You follow (now) on faith (future) from trust (past).

 Or, in another way of putting it:

 There’s an invisible contract between the brand and the follower.
 Now, if such a contract were visible, what would it say?
-And what happens when you breach it?

 With Snapchat, you can just "snap away" and not be too concerned with quality, since you're not adding anything to a stored public profile.